Imran Khan's supporters hold nationwide protests; Pak govt asks Punjab admin to probe assassination bid | Politics

 Imran Khan's supporters hold nationwide protests; Pak govt asks Punjab admin to probe assassination bid

-The angry supporters of Imran Khan took to the streets across Pakistan after Friday prayers to protest against the assassination bid on the ousted premier, as Punjab police arrested two more suspects linked to the attack.
+Angry supporters of Imran Khan took to the streets across Pakistan after Friday prayers to protest against the assassination bid on the ousted prime minister who, in a dramatic address to the nation from a hospital, vowed to resume his march to Islamabad demanding fresh general elections.

-While Khan's Pakistan Tehreek-e-Insaf (PTI) party insisted that it was a ''prelude to a well-thought-out conspiracy'', the federal government asked the Punjab provincial government to constitute a high-level joint investigation team (JIT) to bring facts to light.
+While Khan's Pakistan Tehreek-e-Insaf (PTI) party insisted that Thursday's attack was a ''prelude to a well-thought-out conspiracy'' to assassinate their leader, the federal government has asked the PTI-led Punjab provincial government to constitute a high-level joint investigation team (JIT) for a thorough probe to bring facts to light.

-Khan, 70, suffered a bullet injury in the right leg when a gun-wielding man fired at him in the Wazirabad area of Punjab province, where he was leading a protest march against the government of Prime Minister Shehbaz Sharif.
+Khan, 70, suffered bullet injuries in the right leg when two gunmen fired at him on Thursday in the Wazirabad area of Punjab province, where he was leading a protest march against the government of Prime Minister Shehbaz Sharif.

+Addressing the nation for the first time from his Shaukat Khanum Hospital in Lahore where he is being treated, Khan, whose right leg was plastered, vowed to take to the streets once he has recovered from his injuries.

+''As soon as I get well, I have decided to take to the streets and will give the call for Islamabad,'' he said in his one hour-45 minutes speech, during which he attacked the government led by Prime Minister Sharif.

 Irate protesters blocked the busy Murree Road, the artery of Rawalpindi, which leads to Islamabad.